deeveon/ShowProc/README.md

   - Failat level
   - Last return code
   - Whether or not it is a background process
+* Help file for integration into the AmigaOS 3.2 Help System (i.e. type `help ShowProc` in a Shell/CLI to bring up the help)

 ## Requirements

 * AmigaOS/Kickstart 2.04 (V37) or above (m68k only)
-* Shell/CLI that is at least 80 characters in width to display the full information
+* In order to display the full information properly, a Shell/CLI window that is at least 80 characters in width is needed.

 Tested configurations:

 * AmigaOS 3.2.3 (V47)
+* AmigaOS 3.1 (V40)
 * AmigaOS 2.04 (V37)

 ## Installation Instructions

-Copy the `ShowProc` executable to the `SYS:C` drawer and the `ShowProc.help` file to the `HELP:English/Sys/Commands` drawer.
+1. Copy the `ShowProc` executable to the `SYS:C` drawer
+2. Copy the `ShowProc.help` file to the `HELP:English/Sys/Commands`
+   drawer (AmigaOS 3.2)

 ## License